Contact Cask Marque:

 achieved by raising standards and delivering to the consumer a cool,

-refreshing and consistent pint every time.
+refreshing and consistent pint every time

-To improve the quality of cask ale at the
+Our objectives are to improve the quality of cask ale at the

 point of dispense by awarding a nationally recognized and respected